 '''

-CLI Syntax: configure>port>ethernet>acess>egress>vport>port-scheduler-policy port-scheduler-policy-name
+CLI Syntax: configure>port>ethernet>acess>egress>vport>port-schedulerpolicy port-scheduler-policy-name

 '''

-A vport cannot be parented to the port scheduler when it is using a port scheduler policy itself.
-It is thus important the user ensures that the sum of the max-rate parameter value in the port scheduler policies of all vport instances on a given egress Ethernet port does not oversubscribe the port's rate.
+A Vport cannot be parented to the port scheduler when it is using a port scheduler policy itself.
+It is thus important the user ensures that the sum of the max-rate parameter value in the port scheduler policies of all Vport instances on a given egress Ethernet port does not oversubscribe the port's rate.
 If it does, the scheduling behavior degenerates to that of the H/W scheduler on that port.
-A vport which uses an agg-rate-limit can be parented to a port scheduler.
+A Vport which uses an agg-rate, or a scheduler-policy can be parented to a port scheduler.
 This is explained in Section Applying Aggregate Rate Limit to a VPORT.
+Note that the application of the agg-rate rate, port-scheduler-policy and scheduler-policy commands under a VPORT are mutually exclusive.

-Each subscriber host queue is port parented to the vport which corresponds to the destination DSLAM using the existing port-parent command:
+Each subscriber host queue is port parented to the Vport which corresponds to the destination DSLAM using the existing port-parent command: